 I haven’t gone on one in a while.
 Sometimes I wonder how they stay afloat.
 I’ll hear some crazy stories, like Antwuan [Dixon] stealing hotdogs.
 He went in some gas station and just stole hot dogs.
 The guys like, “pay for those,” and he’s just like, “fuck you!” and leaves.
 And then the cops pull him over 2 miles down the road and he ends up in jail.
 Some of the skaters go on to the next stop and others wait around at the last stop for him.
 With these tours it’s constantly something.
 It seems like it takes a certain type of animal to survive.

-It’s crazy to me that there are pros from like 2005 or 2008 that are “washed up” and gone and Gonz is a pro from what like 84 or something?
+It’s crazy to me that there are pros from like 2005 or 2008 that are washed up and gone and Gonz is a pro from what like 1984 or something?
 He’s always been super relevant coming out with interesting stuff for what..
 30 years?
 And it always looks like he’s having fun!

 Did you see the Gonz around a lot when you lived in NYC?

 He lived a couple blocks from me, I would see him around a lot.
 I remember one time walking down the street and he had two boards and was doing a daffy across the intersection.
 It was like a mirage.
-And he went from one building, across the entire street into the other bulding, and then disappeared.
-I have a friend who saw him one time walking on the street and Mark dipped into an outdoor restaurant and was like secretly stealing silverwear.
-Took a fork, and then took a knife, then a spoon and then dipped.
-Everyone has these stories…
+And he went from one building, across the entire street into the other building, and then disappeared.
+I have a friend who saw him secretly stealing silverwear from an outdoor restaurant.
+Took a fork, took a knife, then a spoon, and then dipped.
+Everyone has these funny stories…

-Another time I remember going to some lame party, to Sway or some bar.
-I remember seeing this dude with his hood up, pushing mongo down the street.
+Another time I remember going to some lame party, to Sway or some bar… I remember seeing this dude with his hood up, pushing mongo down the street.
 Then I noticed he was smoking a cigar.
-I was like there’s some guy pushing mongo down the street smoking a cigar at like 2am!!
+I was like there’s some guy pushing mongo down the street smoking a cigar at like 2 in the morning!!
 Then I saw it was Mark and he’s just like, “I’m going to Battery Park to skate!”
 I was like fuck, I’m lame.
 I’m going to some fucking shitty bar for no reason and this dude is out there skating, it was almost like a little epiphany.
-No wonder he still rips after 30 years, he loves it!
+No wonder he still rips after 30 years – he loves it!
 He wasn’t skating with anyone else either.
-You never see that with pros, no filmer, no photographer, no crew.
-Him by himself, where if he’s skating and he did something awesome, nobody will see it.
+You never see that with pros – no filmer, no photographer, no crew.
+The Gonz, by himself.
+If he’s skating and he did something crazy or awesome, nobody would have seen it.

 Do you miss the 90′s?

 I think we romanticize the 90’s, and that was kind of when I was young in skating but it was really restrictive.
-You had to wear this skate uniform it was almost like golf or something.
-You need blue jeans, white shirt, starter hat, you have to like Souls Of Mischief, you have to do varial kickflips or whatever.
-And if you slash grind a bowl you’re lame or you do a boneless you’re lame.
-There were so many rules and you had to be this certain way and if you weren’t you were like “so wack”.
-I love the 90′s skating but it was really harsh and now it’s so different, it’s so vast.
+You had to wear this skate uniform – it was almost like golf or something.
+You needed blue jeans, white shirt, starter hat… you have to like Souls Of Mischief, you have to do varial kickflips or whatever.
+And if you slash grind a bowl, you’re lame.
+If you do a boneless, you’re lame.
+There were so many rules… I love the 90′s skating but it was really harsh.
+Now it’s so different, it’s so vast.
 That’s what I kind of like about skating now.